Real sed patterns for log analysis: extract errors, filter time ranges, anonymize PII, parse …

 The fix:

-- Requested limit increase to 5,000 concurrent executions
+- Requested a concurrency limit increase

 - Implemented exponential backoff in producers

-- Added CloudWatch alarms for queue depth > 10,000
+- Added CloudWatch alarms for queue depth thresholds

 Lesson 3: DLQ Configuration is Not Optional